UKs Labour Backs Staying In EU In Call For Second Referendum - UrduPoint

 Conservative Prime Minister Theresa May is stepping down this month after failing to get her EU divorce plan through parliament.

-The two men vying to replace her, Boris Johnson and Jeremy Hunt, have both said they were willing to take Britain out of the EU with no deal on October 31.
+The two men vying to replace her, Boris Johnson and Jeremy Hunt, have both said they are willing to take Britain out of the EU with no deal on October 31.

 However, the majority of members of parliament -- including Labour -- are against a "no deal" option, fearing dire economic consequences.